 Can TCCM send a representative to meet with us to explain your organization and guide us through the process of setting up a ministry to truckers in our area?

-This is the most effective way to consider a ministry by allowing our trained representatives to come, set up a table of materials and give a presentation at a regular Sunday Service whereby we include a Gospel message.
-We are Commissioned and sent out for this purpose and can be effective in your pulpit as a minister of the Word.
+This is the most effective way to consider a ministry by allowing our trained representatives to come, set up a table of materials and give a presentation at a regular Sunday or Weekday Service whereby we include a Gospel message.
+We are also available for Missions Conferences and Men's/Ladies Fellowships to present the Ministry Work.
+We are Commissioned and sent out for this purpose and can be effective in your pulpit as a minister of the Word while making a presentation.